SAP-archive/teched2020-INT260/exercises/ex2-STI/ex2.1/README.md

 # Exercise 2.1 - Provision instance for Service Ticket Intelligence

-In this part of the exercise, we will see how to create a service instance of Service Ticket Intelligence in SAP Cloud Platform Cockpit to obtain the `sti_service_url`, `uaa.url`, `client_id` and `client_secret` using the booster feature in SAP CP Cloud Platform Cockpit.
-These will then be used to authorize and communicate with Service Ticket Intelligence.
+In this part of the exercise, we will create a service instance and retrieve credentials of Service Ticket Intelligence in SAP Cloud Platform Cockpit.
+Credentials are required to authorize and communicate with Service Ticket Intelligence.

 ## Steps